Kyushu Shinkansen line complete guide

 Kyushu Shinkansen, Tsubame

-Would you like to discover all that Kyushu has to offer?
+Ready to discover all that Kyushu has to offer?
 You can use your Japan Rail Pass to travel to and around Kyushu in style via the Shinkansen bullet train.
-We’re here to show you how.

 The Kyushu Shinkansen connects the cities of Fukuoka and Kagoshima.
-In this way, it also provides a rapid connection between the northern and southern portions of Kyushu.
+In this way, it also provides a rapid connection between the northern and southern portions of the siland.

 Kyushu Shinkansen Map